Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Methods

 \subsection{FPGA implementation of APT with ICM algorithm}

-We implement the physics-inspired massively parallel p-computer architecture \cite{aadit2022massively} on an FPGA (Alveo U250 Data Center Accelerator Card) using graph coloring for the sparse instances.
-We can accommodate only 1 replica in a single FPGA for large scales, such as $L = 15$.
+At this time, we can accommodate only 1 replica in a single FPGA for large scales, such as instances of size $15\times15\times12$.
 To implement APT for this size, 32 to 34 replicas are required, while APT with ICM requires 128 to 136 replicas.
 We address this limitation by employing time-division multiplexing (TDM), allowing the same hardware to be reused for multiple replicas.
 At the start of each run, the weights of all replicas (scaled by $\beta$) are loaded into the BRAM.
 During each sweep, based on the replica index that will be sampled next, the weights corresponding to that replica are dynamically fetched from the BRAM.
 Then after the sampling is done, the state of p-bits of the current replica are also stored in the BRAM.
 This process is repeated until all replicas are sampled once.
 Then from MATLAB, we read all the p-bits states, (perform ICM whenever applicable) compute energies and perform the swaps.
 For the subsequent swap attempts, replicas are reinitialized either from the state saved in the previous swap or from the new biases (to restore certain p-bits to their original states before hardware was reused) generated by the APT swap/ICM.
 After initialization, the biases are released, and the p-bits resume their usual MCS at their respective $\beta$.